2-3 Term Exchange

 What is guard.me@SFU?

 guard.me@SFU is a short term primary medical insurance coverage.
-The goal of guard.me@SFU is to help transition you to Canada without having to worry about enrolling for BC medical insurance immediately.
+The goal of guard.me@SFU is to help transition you to Canada while you are waiting for your BC MSP.
 Since you are living in BC for more than 6 months, under the Medicare Protection Act, you must apply for BC Medical Services Plan upon arrival.

 How do I get the policy/ certificate number?